Maurice Korir: Career

-Korir was a Finance & Strategic Planning graduate trainee at Mobil Oil Kenya Ltd for 10 months from September 1998 before moving to Kencell Communication Ltd (Airtel Networks Ltd) in Mobile Telecommuncations as Treasury Leader from September 2000 to May 2004.
+Korir was a Finance & Strategic Planning graduate trainee at Mobil Oil Kenya Ltd for 10 months from September 1998 before moving to Kencell Communication Ltd (Airtel Networks Ltd) in Mobile Telecommunications as Treasury Leader from September 2000 to May 2004.
 From mid-2004 he moved to the Retail sector after joining Uchumi Supermarkets as the Group Chief Accountant for 20 months before taking up a role as a Finance Manager at Kenya Civil Aviation Authority for 14 months from March 2006.

 From the Aviation sector he ventured into the Advertising and Media Industry to serve as Group Finance Director then Chief Operating Officer at Ogilvy Kenya Group for a collective six and a half years from May 2007.
 He then moved to the Investment sector after joining Fountain Enterprises Programme (FEP) Holdings as the Group Chief Executive Officer where he served for three-and-a-half years from November 2014.
 From FEP he returned to the Advertising and Media Industry after joining Dentsu Aegis Network as Chief Finance Officer from August 2018.